Immigration to Canada: Illegal migration

 As result, Canada increased border patrol and immigration staffing in the area, reiterating that crossing the border outside ports of entry (referred to as 'irregular migration') had no effect on one's asylum status.
 It is reported that over 38,000 'irregular migrants' arrived in Canada since early 2017.

-For the same reason, both Ontario and Quebec requested the Government of Canada to provide or more to cover their cost of burden to house and provide services to asylum seekers.
+For the same reason, both Ontario and Quebec requested that the Government of Canada provide or more to cover the cost of housing and providing services to asylum seekers.
 Related to asylum seekers, Canada joined 164 countries in signing the UN Global Compact for Migration in 2018.
-The 2017 government claims it is for following careful measures and to meet international obligations in accommodating irregular migrants.
+The 2017 government claims it is to follow careful measures and meet international obligations in accommodating irregular migrants.

 While it is impossible to determine, it is generally accepted that there are tens of thousands of illegal immigrants living in Canada.
 There were 2,560 removal orders issued against illegal immigrants in 2018, according to a report by the Immigration and Refugee Board of Canada.
-An internal audit report surfaced in 2023 from the Canada Border Security Agency (CBSA) revealing that nearly half of the flagged foreign nationals with serious offences including war crimes, espionage and terrorism were allowed to gain residency in Canada from 2014 to 2019.
-Immigration officials granted residency for 46% of over 7,000 cases where the CBSA recommended against entry.
+An internal audit report surfaced in 2023 from the Canada Border Security Agency (CBSA) revealing that nearly half of the flagged foreign nationals with serious offences, including war crimes, espionage, and terrorism, were allowed to gain residency in Canada from 2014 to 2019.
+Immigration officials granted residency in 46% of the more than 7,000 cases where the CBSA recommended against entry.
 The audit evaluated the Immigration National Security Screening Program, which is responsible for preventing inadmissible individuals from entering or staying in the country.

 Settlement workers

-Settlement workers help immigrants into Canada understand their rights and responsibilities and find the programs and services they need to integrate with the new culture and the prospects of a livelihood.
-They motivate organizations to hire immigrants and support immigration through recruiting new members/ employees.
-They work with government agencies, school boards, libraries and other community organizations with networks of resources.
+Settlement workers help immigrants to Canada understand their rights and responsibilities and find the programs and services they need to integrate into the new culture and pursue livelihood opportunities.
+They motivate organizations to hire immigrants and support immigration by recruiting new members/employees.
+They work with government agencies, school boards, libraries, and other community organizations that have networks of resources.
 These working relationships also help to provide families with the tools necessary to manage the changing identities of new immigrant families to Canada.
 Non-profit organizations such as Mennonite New Life Centre of Toronto were founded as early as 1983 to help with immigrant settlement.

 Dual intent migration: International students

-Canada is an education haven for international students desirous to gain a North American education.
-According to Project Atlas, Canada is the world's fourth most popular destination for foreign students.
-The government by opening its gates to international students across the country has given an economic boom to the education sector.
-In 2019 alone, it is estimated that a revenue of $21 billion was gained from tuition alone.
+Canada is an educational haven for international students seeking a North American education.
+According to Project Atlas, Canada is the world's fourth most popular destination for international students.
+The government, by opening its doors to international students nationwide, has given the education sector an economic boost.
+In 2019 alone, it is estimated that $21 billion in revenue was generated from tuition.
 In a given year it is estimated that around 600,000 international students reside in the country as temporary residents.

-In 2019 it was reported that there is a new trend in exploiting the Canadian visa process, where immigrant consultants/lawyers with food franchises, motels, gas stations, and family run businesses collect substantial cash from students and foreign nationals in exchange for supporting them through their permanent resident applications.
+In 2019, it was reported that there was a new trend of exploiting the Canadian visa process, in which immigrant consultants/lawyers with food franchises, motels, gas stations, and family-run businesses collect substantial cash from students and foreign nationals in exchange for supporting them through their permanent resident applications.